tghill-private/gfg/docs/advection-schemes.md

     thSIceAdvScheme = 77
 The token is 77.
 ## List of advection schemes
-These schemes are not listed anywhere in the documentation as far as I can tell, but they are listed in the header file `MITgcm/pkg/generic_advdiff/GAD.h`.
+These schemes are listed in the documentation in sections [2.17](https://mitgcm.readthedocs.io/en/latest/algorithm/algorithm.html#linear-advection-schemes) and [2.18](https://mitgcm.readthedocs.io/en/latest/algorithm/algorithm.html#non-linear-advection-schemes), and are compared in section [2.19](https://mitgcm.readthedocs.io/en/latest/algorithm/algorithm.html#comparison-of-advection-schemes).(https://mitgcm.readthedocs.io/en/latest/algorithm/algorithm.html#non-linear-advection-schemes).
+They are also listed in the header file `MITgcm/pkg/generic_advdiff/GAD.h`.

 Token | Advection Scheme
 ----- | -----------------------